ddev/ddev/docs/content/developers/styleguide.md

 |------------|------------|
 | `#02a8e2`  | `#1e2127`  |

-## Use of the word mark DDEV
+## Use of the Word Mark DDEV

 The product DDEV is always referenced in capital letters.

-When referring to the binary ddev, lowercase letters are preferred.
+When referring to the binary `ddev`, lowercase letters are preferred.